-The Course will provide a general overview of persisting development challenges in Low and Middle-Income Countries, and the shared global responsibility under the Agenda 2030 to address them.
+The Course will provide a general overview of persisting development challenges in Low and Middle-Income Countries, and the shared global responsibility under the Agenda 2030 to reconcile conflicting economic, social, and ecological objectives.
 It will focus on the roles of and partnerships between various actors of development finance, such as government agencies, multilateral development banks, foundations, non-governmental organizations, and impact investors; and familiarize students with development finance instruments, such as budget aid, grants, loans, and blended finance mechanisms.
-The Course will also deal with critical views on Aid Effectiveness, and issues of Policy Coherence for Development in developed countries.
+The Course will address critical views on Aid Effectiveness as well as issues of Policy Coherence for Development in developed countries.

-- Participation in class discussions (30% of final grade).
+- Active participation in class discussions (30% of final grade);